pitest/pitest-rv-plugin/README.md

 Research focussed mutation operators for pitest.

 Note, these operators were built into pitest until release 1.7.5.
-From 1.7.5 onwards, this plugin is required if we wish to use the rv operators.
+From 1.7.5 onwards, this plugin is required to use the rv operators.

+This plugin is currently looking for a maintainer.

 ## Usage